rstudio/blogdown/README.md

 devtools::install_github('rstudio/blogdown')
 ```

-If you are not familiar with Hugo and do not want to read the Hugo [installation instructions](https://gohugo.io/overview/installing/), you may use the helper function `blogdown::install_hugo()` to install Hugo.
+If you are not familiar with Hugo or the `PATH` variable, or do not want to read the Hugo [installation instructions](https://gohugo.io/overview/installing/), you may use the helper function `blogdown::install_hugo()` to install Hugo.

 Once you have installed Hugo, you may create a new site via `blogdown::new_site()` under an _empty_ directory.
 It will create a skeleton site, download a Hugo theme from Github,  add some sample content, launch a web browser and you will see the new site.
 The sample blog post `hello-world.Rmd` should be opened automatically, and you can edit it.
 The website will be automatically rebuilt and the page will be refreshed after you save the file.